Nalin De Silva is a Los Angeles-based artist. This vibrant portrait of Marilyn was inspired by Bert Stern’s photography.

-I think this ‘revenge fantasy’ is quite a clever idea, and is most likely a spoof on the paparazzi, not Marilyn herself – but please be warned – as the trailer indicates, Underground Comedy Movie 2010 is peppered with violence, sexual innuendo, and profanity, and therefore is not suitable for the easily offended.
+I think this ‘revenge fantasy’ is most likely a spoof on the paparazzi, not Marilyn herself – but please be warned – as the trailer indicates, Underground Comedy Movie 2010 is peppered with violence, sexual innuendo, and profanity.

 Marilyn’s screen time in the final Marx Brothers movie, made in 1949, adds up to less than a minute – but she certainly made the most of it!